Student-Team-Projects/TPM-Disk-Encryption/README.md

 reboot
 ```

-You will be asked to enter LUKS passphrase (it is the only instance of that during whole installation process).
+You will be asked to enter LUKS passphrase.

 ### Post-installation